dhall-lang/dhall-lang/standard/types.md

     λ(x : Type) → λ(y : Type) → λ(x : Type) → x@1

-To be precise, `x@n` refers to the "nth" bound variable named `x` counting outwards from where the variable is referenced.
+`x@n` refers to the "nth" bound variable named `x` counting outwards from where the variable is referenced.

 If a variable does not specify the De Bruijn index (i.e. just `x`) then the De Bruijn index defaults to 0 (i.e. `x@0`), like this: